This post may contain affiliate links. See my disclosure policy.

 - Use fresh and firm fruit.
 The key to making perfect tanghulu is to use firm fruit that is not overly ripe.
 This will ensure that the fruit holds its shape and doesn’t become mushy when coated with the syrup.

-- Choose firm skewers.
+- Choose firm, wooden skewers.
 Use sturdy bamboo skewers long enough to hold several pieces of fruit without breaking.
-I like to soak my skewers for about 30 minutes beforehand to make them a little more sturdy.
+I like to soak my skewers for about 30 minutes in a bowl of ice water beforehand to make them a little more sturdy.

 - Work quickly.
-Once the syrup is ready, move quickly to coat the fruit with the hot mixture before it begins to harden.
+Once the syrup is ready, move quickly to coat the fruit with the hot mixture before it hardens.
 This will ensure the syrup doesn’t cool down and become too thick, which makes coating the fruit easier.

 - Use a candy thermometer.
-Sure, you can gauge by sight, but I find a candy thermometer to be a life saver to test the hot sugar syrup (we don’t want hardened sugar syrup!).
+Sure, you can gauge by sight, but I find a candy thermometer to be a lifesaver when testing hot sugar syrup (we don’t want hardened sugar syrup!).

 - Fruit ideas.
 As mentioned earlier, any fruit typically works.
-Some ideas include pineapple, hawthorn berries, apples, and oranges.
+Some ideas include pineapple, hawthorn berries, apples, and clementines.

 Storage instructions